mvdan/gogrep/README.md

        -x  find all nodes matching a pattern
        -g  discard nodes not matching a pattern
        -v  discard nodes matching a pattern
+       -s  substitute with a given syntax tree
+       -w  write source back to disk or stdout

 If -A is ommitted for a single command, -x will be assumed.